wanderingbonzi/minecraft-performance-guide/README.md

 ## 🧽**1.
 Optimizing Windows 10**

-**(Note: If you use MacOS or any sort of Linux Distro, skip this first step!)**
 Windows 10 is, by default, very badly optimized.
 Things such as bloatware, background apps, services, search indexing, telemetry and much more will make your game and system lag.
 So let's get started!

 ## **BEFORE DOING ANY OF THESE TWEAKS, MAKE SURE YOU HAVE ALL THE LATEST WINDOWS UPDATES FROM MICROSOFT INSTALLED!**
 ## **Debloat**

-* Debloating will remove all of the unnecesssary bloatware from Windows 10.
+* Debloating will remove all of the unnecesssary programs from Windows 10.
 Freeing up background processes, storage, and most importantly RAM.
 RAM (random access memory) is basically memory used to run the OS and programs.
 Windows 10 uses 1,5 - 2,5 gb whilst idle from my experience, which is very bad, especially for low end systems with 4gb of ram.

 * For the purposes of this guide, we will be using [Sycnex's Windows 10 Debloater](https://github.com/Sycnex/Windows10Debloater).
 Download the debloater by clicking on the green "code" button and downloading it as a ZIP file.
 Once done, extract the contents to somewhere accessible, eg. desktop or documents.
 Find the file called ``Windows10DebloaterGUI.ps1`` and right click on it and click "run with powershell".

-[This is the GUI you will see.](https://i.imgur.com/JXOxWzq.png) Click on `remove all bloatware`, `disable cortana`,`disable edge pdf`,`disable telemetry/tasks`,`remove bloatware regkeys` and `install .NET 3.5`.
-If it freezes, try to run it again and maybe try to restart windows.This removes all of the bloatware and telemetry.
-You can do the other tweaks in the GUI aswell, but think before doing it. eg. don't uninstall onedrive if you use it.
+[This is the GUI you will see.](https://i.imgur.com/JXOxWzq.png) Click on `remove all bloatware`,`disable edge pdf`,`disable telemetry/tasks`,`remove bloatware regkeys` and `install .NET 3.5`.
+If it freezes, try to run it again and maybe try to restart windows.
+This removes all of the bloatware and telemetry.
+You can do the other tweaks in the GUI aswell, but think before doing it. eg. don't uninstall onedrive if you use it, don't disable cortana if you use her.

 ## **Side-Effects**

-* If you experience any side-effects due to the debloater, I'll put possible solutions here. **If you experience a side-effect and have a fix for it, notify me.**
+* If you experience any side-effects due to the debloater, I'll put possible solutions here. **If you experience a side-effect and have a fix for it, notify me or add it yourself!**

 [If your NVIDIA control panel broke as a side effect of the debloater, follow this tutorial.](https://www.drivereasy.com/knowledge/nvidia-control-panel-missing-solved/)